akhos09/alacrittyforge/README.md

    ./alacrittyforge.sh
    ```

-## 🎨 Changing Themes
+##  Changing Themes

 Use the script’s intuitive theme selector to browse and apply themes from the [alacritty-theme](https://github.com/alacritty/alacritty-theme) repository.
 Simply input the desired theme name, and the script will handle the rest.

-## ⚡️ Quick & Simple
+##  Quick & Simple

 No need for complex commands or manual configuration edits.
-With AlacrittyForge, installing and managing Alacritty is just a few steps away.
+Feel free to suggest fixes or ways to improve anything.

+## Credits

+Thank to all of the contributors of Alacritty that helps the project.
+All of the credits to them and specially to Joe Wilm (Creator), Kirill Chibisov (Developer), and Christian Dürr (Developer).